 My favorite part, however, was hanging with this sweet little guy who wanted me to admire his hot wheels collection.

-Can you figure out why I’m ending this post?
+Can you figure out why I decided to end this post?